CFMT-DT: Analog-to-digital conversion

-CFMT shut down its analogue signal, over UHF channel 47, on August 31, 2011, the official date in which full-power television stations in larger Canadian television markets transitioned from analogue to digital broadcasts under federal mandate.
+CFMT shut down its analog signal, over UHF channel 47, on August 31, 2011, the official date on which full-power television stations in larger Canadian television markets transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 64, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to UHF channel 47 for post-transition operations.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analogue channel 47.
-CFMT's digital repeaters in London and Ottawa also relocated to new channels for the same reason behind the relocation of the main signal; these repeaters would use their former UHF analogue channel numbers (69 and 60) as their virtual channel numbers.
+CFMT's digital repeaters in London and Ottawa also relocated to new channels for the same reason behind the relocation of the main signal; these repeaters would use their former UHF analog channel numbers (69 and 60) as their virtual channel numbers.